singhtushar1230/singhtushar1230/README.md

 - 🤝 I’m looking for help in *exploring various areas where they can be applied, such as interoperability and smart contract auditing.*

-- 📝 I regularly read articles on [Tech Industry](Tech Industry)
+- 📝 I regularly read articles on Tech

 - 💬 Ask me about *Technology*

 - 📫 Reach me at *stushar354@gmail.com*

-- 📄 Know about my experiences [Data Sci Intern at Hashbugs pvt ltd.](Data Sci Intern at Hashbugs pvt ltd.)
+- 📄 Know about my experiences Data Science intern at **Hashbugs pvt ltd**.

 - ⚡ fact *I thrive on extracting meaningful patterns through data visualization and analysis.*